-This no mixer required, blackberry cake recipe, made with cornmeal, is simple to make.
+This no mixer required, blackberry cornmeal cake recipe, is simple to make.
 Not too sweet, it is perfect with coffee and as our friends thought-it also made a great dessert!

 A few weeks ago I served this blackberry cake recipe to friends.